Thalassa-Robotics-Inc/MarineGym/README.md

 >
 > 🚀 **Collaborate with us on Underwater Embodied AI!**
 >
 > We are actively seeking research partners in the field of Underwater Embodied Intelligence and Reinforcement Learning.
-If you are interested in leveraging MarineGym for your next project, please contact us at:
+If you are interested in leveraging MarineGym for your project, please contact us at:
 >
 > 📮 **Email**: zjuoyh@163.com